paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 As you can see,

-> instruction.rs defines the API of the program
+> instruction.rs defines the "API" of a program

 While there is only one entrypoint, program execution can follow different paths depending on the given instruction data that is decoded inside `instruction.rs`.